 - 7. Fuel canisters shall be safely sealed for storage. - 8.
-Storage and handling of combustible liquids shall be in accordance with Chapter 34.

-- 9. Shades, where used, shall be made of noncombustible materials and securely attached to the open-flame device holder or chimney. - 10.
-Candelabras with flame-lighted candles shall be securely fastened in place to prevent overturning, and shall be located away from occupants using the area and away from possible contact with drapes, curtains or other combustibles. - 308.3.3 Location near combustibles.
-Open flames such as from candles, lanterns, kerosene heaters and gas-fired heaters shall not be located on or near decorative material or similar combustible materials. - 308.3.4 Aisles and exits.
-Candles shall be prohibited in areas where occupants stand, or in an aisle or exit. - 308.3.5 Religious ceremonies.
-When, in the opinion of the fire code official, adequate safeguards have been taken, participants in religious ceremonies are allowed to carry hand-held candles.
-Hand-held candles shall not be passed from one person to another while lighted. - 308.3.6 Theatrical performances.
-Where approved, open-flame devices used in conjunction with theatrical performances are allowed to be used when adequate safety precautions have been taken in accordance with NFPA 160. - 308.3.7 Group A occupancies.
-Open-flame devices shall not be used in a Group A occupancy.
+Storage and handling of combustible liquids shall be in accordance with Chapter 34. - 9.
+Shades, where used, shall be made of noncombustible materials and securely attached to the openflame device holder or chimney. - 10.
+Candelabras with flame-lighted candles shall be securely fastened in place to prevent overturning, and shall be located away from occupants using the area and away from possible contact with drapes, curtains or other combustibles. - 308.3.2 Theatrical performances.
+Where approved, open-flame devices used in conjunction with theatrical performances are allowed to be used when adequate safety precautions have been taken in accordance with NFPA 160. - 308.4 Group R occupancies.
+Open flame, fire and burning in Group R occupancies shall comply with the requirements of Sections 308.1 through 308.1.6.2 and 308.4.1. - 308.4.1 Group R-2 dormitories.
+Candles, incense and similar open-flame-producing items shall not be allowed in sleeping units in Group R-2 dormitory occupancies.